 The present-day workforce demands more collaboration and visibility in the workplace as compared to yesteryears.
 They want enterprise applications to operate like consumer applications – easy-to-use, interoperable, and accessible from anywhere, anytime, and on any device.
-Recent Gartner reports suggest that, by 2023, 70% of enterprises will support Android-based systems owing to greater employee demand, highly secure platforms, and dynamic business needs.
-This indicates that enterprises will need to revisit their EUC architecture and deliver a work environment that is not only device- and location-independent but also ensures accessibility to applications across devices, regardless of their operating systems.
+Recent Gartner report suggests that, by 2023, 70% of enterprises will support Android-based systems owing to greater employee demand, highly secure platforms, and dynamic business needs.
+This indicates that enterprises will need to revisit their EUC architecture and deliver a work environment that is device- and location-independent and ensures accessibility to applications across devices, regardless of their operating systems.

 In such a scenario, enterprises will have to adopt a workforce-centric approach while implementing their EUC strategy.
-This would involve understanding-and-validating number of users, their workload requirements and identifying potential use cases in addition to the business applications to be accessed, peripheral, network, and security requirements.
+This would involve understanding and validating the number of users, their workload requirements and identifying potential use cases and the business applications to be accessed, peripheral, network, and security requirements.

 Enterprises will need to move away from the traditional computing infrastructure and adopt cloud (public, private or hybrid) to accelerate their EUC transformation journey.
-A Forbes insight in-depth study “Collaborating in the cloud” highlights how business leaders are looking at cloud collaboration as a sure-shot way to increase productivity, obtain concrete results, and enhance innovation.
-It also depicts how adopting the cloud technology is a business-enabler in this digital age.
+A Forbes insight in-depth study, “Collaborating in the cloud,” highlights how business leaders look at cloud collaboration as a sure-shot way to increase productivity, obtain concrete results, and enhance innovation.
+It also depicts how adopting cloud technology is a business enabler in this digital age.

-Moving workloads to the cloud will empower the workforce with secure and seamless accessibility to applications-and-desktops across any device, anytime and anywhere.
-However, it is important to provide continuous support to address any issues pertaining to end-user performance, particularly until the environment stabilizes and teething issues are resolved.
+Moving workloads to the cloud will empower the workforce with secure and seamless access to applications and desktops across any device, anytime and anywhere.
+However, it is essential to provide continuous support to address any issues pertaining to end-user performance, mainly until the environment stabilises and teething problems are resolved.

 Higher desktop-&-application availability – By enabling high desktop-and-application availability on the cloud, enterprises can achieve high operational continuity.
 A continuous and proactive monitoring and management solution enhances end-user performance significantly.

 Secure Single sign-on & Scalability – Using a secure sign-on, applications can be easily added to an existing suite.
 This is helpful in new employee onboarding or inter-departmental switches.
-Cloud desktops also facilitate ease of scaling up/down depending on utilization and addition/deletion of new users in case of mergers andacquisitions, seasonal peak loads and so on, thereby providing a boost to employee productivity.
+Cloud desktops also facilitate ease of scaling up/down depending on utilisation and addition/deletion of new users in case of mergers and acquisitions, seasonal peak loads and so on, thereby providing a boost to employee productivity.

 As a EUC transformation specialist, Anunta implements and manages some of the most complex use cases for some of the largest enterprises.
-With deep domain expertise in all virtualization technologies including, Citrix, VMware and Microsoft and the ability to work on multiple cloud platforms like Azure and AWS, Anunta takes end-to-end ownership of all the whole EUC environment focusing on critical operational continuity and proactive issues resolution.
+With deep domain expertise in all virtualisation technologies, including Citrix, VMware and Microsoft and the ability to work on multiple cloud platforms like Azure and AWS, Anunta takes end-to-end ownership of the whole EUC environment focusing on critical operational continuity and proactive issues resolution.